Long, boring, senseless Marxist and/or Randian

 Yet I see no more than a bare assertion that complete encirclement would be "impossible".
 It should be recalled that when I originally wrote on the subject, I explicitly included the entire Israeli boundary.
 Possibly I have misled the other parties in this discussion; the generality seem to be discussing only a wall against the West Bank.
 So, let me say again on this point: I am discussing fortifying the entire Israeli border, not of sticking a 100-meter section of wall outside of Ramallah.

-The Berlin wall was built not only to keep refugees in, but to keep out Western influences.
+The Berlin wall was a success because it kept the refugees in East Berlin The Berlin wall was built not only to keep refugees in, but to keep out Western influences.
 In this second role, the wall was an utter failure.
 But more importantly, and the reason I listed it, was that the Berlin wall, by its very existence became a symbol of brutal repression, and it was this which doomed the wall to failure.
 Building such a wall In Israel would suffer from the same flaws, as it would be characterized as an attempt to ghettoize the Palestinians.
 Not to mention the sheer impossibility of routing the wall to please all interested parties, unless you picture a wall through the center of the temple mount.
+Also, you note that the number of escapes plummeted with the erection of the wall.
+What you fail to consider is that the driving forces behind the escapes remained present, and the refuges kept trying.
+How much more motivated are the palestinians, who will undoubtable see this wall as a pen to keep them out?

 That the Berlin Wall failed to keep Western influence out of the Warsaw Pact, I agree.
 However, I do not think that the Israelis are frantically trying to avoid being drowned in a sea of Arabic cultural influences; quite the opposite, the various Arab regimes are desparately to keep Western notions of freedom, democracy, and equality away from their subjects.
 If a "Green Wall" utterly fails to do so, I would consider that an advantage, not a disadvantage.